Trump Is Afraid His Tax Plan Is Doomed. He Should Be.

-The White House is coming down with a bad case of deja vu: Senate Republicans are squabbling over ostensibly intractable visions for the party’s top legislative priority; illness is threatening to narrow Mitch McConnell’s already rail-thin margin for error; Paul Ryan’s far-right flank is poised to reject any compromise with a chance of surviving the upper chamber; polls are exposing the profound unpopularity of the GOP agenda; and renegade senators are hawking their own alternatives to the leadership’s blueprint.
+The White House is coming down with a bad case of déjà vu: Senate Republicans are squabbling over ostensibly intractable visions for the party’s top legislative priority; illness is threatening to narrow Mitch McConnell’s already rail-thin margin for error; Paul Ryan’s far-right flank is poised to reject any compromise with a chance of surviving the upper chamber; polls are exposing the profound unpopularity of the GOP agenda; and renegade senators are hawking their own alternatives to the leadership’s blueprint.

-To president Trump and his administration, the quest for tax reform looks like repeal and replace (i.e. flail and disgrace) all over again.
+To President Trump and his administration, the quest for tax reform looks like repeal and replace (i.e. flail and disgrace) all over again.

 The good news for the White House is that the Senate passed a motion Tuesday to open debate on a 2018 budget resolution — a prerequisite for getting tax cuts out of the upper chamber with only 51 votes — with no Republican defections.
 And, 24 hours after postponing his return to the Senate indefinitely due to health problems, Mississippi senator Thad Cochran now intends to be in D.C. in time to vote for that resolution.

 The bad news is everything else.
 It’s true that senators don’t normally vote to advance legislation to debate if they aren’t willing to ultimately support it.
-But John McCain provided a memorable counterexample during the health-care fight – and now, Rand Paul is signaling that he intends to perform the same anomaly, unless billions in military spending are stripped from the resolution.
+But John McCain provided a memorable counterexample during the health-care fight — and now Rand Paul is signaling that he intends to perform the same anomaly, unless billions in military spending are stripped from the resolution.
 The Senate’s defense hawks will never swallow that bitter pill.
-If the Kentucky libertarian sticks to his guns, McConnell can only afford to two other votes, or the budget resolution will fail.
+If the Kentucky libertarian sticks to his guns, McConnell can only afford to lose two other votes or the budget resolution will fail.

 Now, odds are McConnell will clear that hurdle.
 Approving a budget resolution doesn’t commit anyone to a particular tax “reform” bill, but merely establishes the broad requirements for future legislation (which senators will have the opportunity to vote down, should they choose).
-In other words, the stakes of being team player here are much lower than they were when McCain killed “skinny repeal.”
+In other words, the stakes of being a team player here are much lower than they were when McCain killed “skinny repeal.”

-But for thas same reason, the fact that the resolution’s success isn’t a certainty is deeply inauspicious for the tax package itself.
+But for that same reason, the fact that the resolution’s success isn’t a certainty is deeply inauspicious for the tax package itself.

 After all, this is supposed to be the easy part of the easy part: Once McConnell’s caucus reaches agreement on a resolution, it will need to find consensus with the House, which has already passed a very different resolution.
 And while the Trump administration is pushing for the House to accept the Senate’s terms, it’s far from clear that the lower chamber is prepared to do so.